 North Carolina requires four distinct categories of certified professionals to operate the State's drinking water treatment facilities.
-These categories include surface, well, distribution and cross connection operators.
-To become certified, an operator must complete a Board-approved training
+These categories include surface, well, distribution, and cross connection operators.
+To become certified, an operator must complete a Board-approved training and pass an examination administered by the Program.

 The State's community of certified operators has remained relatively stable over the past five years, as shown below in Table 2.
-Initial certifications and the number of upgraded certifications issued rebounded as compared to the previous year.
-This is likely due to a resumption in exams administered following earlier COVID-19 restrictions.
+Initial certifications and the number of upgraded certifications issued rebounded as compared to the 2020 numbers.
+This is likely due to a resumption in exams administered following COVID-19 restrictions.